Blockstream/satellite/doc/antenna-pointing.md

 At this point, since the S400 is already locked, you should experiment with very subtle adjustments to the pointing angles until you can maximize the C/N. The higher the C/N, the better.
-The following example shows an example result, where after improving the dish pointing the C/N level approximately 3 dB better:
+The following example shows an example result, where after improving the dish pointing the C/N level became approximately 3 dB
+better:

 ![S400 RF Improved](img/s400_rf_status_better_snr.png?raw=true "S400 RF Improved")